 The Advanced High Strength Steel in the New Generation i30 is up to 10 per cent lighter than conventional mild steel and twice as rigid.
 The quantity used in each car has almost doubled to 53 per cent, simultaneously reducing the weight of the i30’s body by 28 kg yet increasing its rigidity by 22 per cent on its predecessor.

-Advanced High Strength Steel, a high-tensile special steel alloy, is utilised in key areas of the i40’s body shell as well, giving it additional strength reinforcement.
+Advanced High Strength Steel, a high-tensile special steel alloy, is utilized in key areas of the i40’s body shell as well, giving it additional strength reinforcement.
 Needless to say, this Hyundai innovation offers even greater protection to the driver and passengers in the event of a collision.

 The new body shell of the Hyundai Tucson has achieved class-leading structural rigidity thanks to the intelligent use of Advanced High Strength Steel – up 30 per cent on its predecessor – which also offers comprehensive road noise reduction, keeping the cabin quiet and peaceful.
 In terms of driver safety and engineering ever better products, Hyundai’s investment in steel continues to pay dividends across its range.